 - Ultrasonic: sounds that humans cannot hear.

 What is Echolocation?

 The following image shows the sonogram of a Silver-haired bat screech from the Western Ecological Research Center.
+In this recording you can hear a standard repeated call that is for basic navigation.
+Bats use this to avoid flying into objects.
+The faster clicking is likey an insect that has been detected and the bat needs more accuracy to catch its prey.
 You can use the player below to listen to the call or get the mp3 file here.

 To listen to and view more bat calls, visit this USGS site.

 Did you know that other animals use echolocation too?
 Dolphins, whales, shrews and some birds use echolocation to navigate and find food.
 There are even some blind people that have learned to use echolocation to navigate within their surroundings.

 Humans cannot hear ultrasonic sounds made by echolocating bats.
 But there are some insects that can hear these ultrasonic sounds.
 These insects include some moths, beetles, and crickets.
 When moths hear an echolocating bat, some will turn and fly away.
 Others will start flying in a zigzag, spiral, or looping pattern to avoid being eaten by the bat.
 Some crickets and beetles are known to make clicking sounds that startle the bat and scare it off thus avoiding being eaten.

 Did you know that the scientists that developed the sonar and radar navigation systems used by the military got their idea from studying bat echolocation?
 Just like bat echolocation, sonar uses sound waves to navigate and determine the location of objects like submarines and ships.
 Only sonar is used underwater, while bats echolocate in the open air.
 Radar uses electromagnetic waves to determine the location of objects like planes and ships.
 Like bat echolocation, radar is also used on open air.